thdaemon/ueld/README.md

 **Compiletime config**

-Before you compile ueld, you need do 'compiletime config' by `./mkconfig.sh`, it will generate a config.h header which includes config macros.
-Run mkconfig.sh without args will make a header which includes default config.
+Before you compile ueld, you need do 'compiletime config' by `./mkconfig.sh`, it will generate a config header which includes config macros.
+Run `mkconfig.sh` without args will make a config header which includes blank config.
+Run `make defconfig` will make a default config header.

-For example, if you need not Multi-Init feature, you can
+For example, if you need not Multi-Init feature and disable all log feature, you can run

 ```
 $ ./mkconfig.sh --no-build-in-minit